vetalrakitin/rdf-reader/readme.md

 All data will be saved to mongodb.

 To look the collection open the link at your browser `http://localhost:8081/db/epub/rdfs`

+You can see created indexes at the bottom of the page.

 ## Arena